vinitraj10/Erail/README.md

 # Erail
+A railway reservation application built in React and Django
 ## Client Setup
 You first need to install Node-Js in your system so that you can use npm
 ```